xaop/activecmis/README.md

 - Support for paging

 ## Installation ##
-If you haven't installed Nokogiri yet you'll need to install Nokogiri first.
+If you haven't installed Nokogiri yet it will be installed automatically, you will need a C compiler and the development files for libxml2.

+If you don't have Yardoc or bluecloth installed you won't be able to build the documentation and will need to add `--no-rdoc --no-ri` to the next command (or install yard and bluecloth first).

     > gem install active_cmis
 ## Usage ##